Making Tax Digital

 Making Tax Digital for Businesses

 The Government believes that businesses should no longer have to wait until the end of the tax year before knowing how much tax they're due to pay.
-The idea is that steming from Making Tax Digital, HMRC will collect information 'as close to real time as possible' to stop any potential build-up of information, and streamline processes.
-From April 2018, businesses, including everyone who is self-employed and those letting out property, will update HMRC at least quarterly where it is their main source of income (or a secondary source of income above £10,000 and their main income is from employment or a pension).
+The idea is that, stemming from Making Tax Digital, HMRC will collect information 'as close to real time as possible' to stop any potential build-up of information and streamline processes.
+From April 2018, businesses, including the self-employed and those letting out property, will update HMRC at least quarterly where it is their main source of income (or a secondary source of income bringing in £10,000 and their main income is from employment or a pension).